fastapi/sqlmodel/docs/tutorial/many-to-many/create-data.md

 # Create Data with Many-to-Many Relationships

-Let's continue from where we left and create some data.
+Let's continue from where we left off and create some data.

 We'll create data for this same **many-to-many** relationship with a link table: